 On May 10, the expeditionary force reached its base at the junction of Wills' Creek with the Potomac.
 A fort, called Fort Cumberland, had been recently erected at the emplacement.
 The small wooden fort was armed with 10 small guns.
 The army was now assembled.
 Braddock commanded the force seconded by Captain Robert Orme and by two aides-de-camp: Captain Roger Morris and Colonel George Washington.
 The expeditionary force counted some 2,150 officers and men organised as follows:

-- Royal Regiment of Artillery (coy of 80 men under Captain Ord)
+- Royal Regiment of Artillery (coy of 71 men)

 - Sailors of the Royal Navy (30 men and 2 midshipmen) under Lieutenant Spindelow

 - Captain Robert Stewart's Virginia Troop of Horse Rangers (3 officers, 34 mounted rangers, 8 batmen)

 - Pack-horses (600)